Ryvenay/AFP2/doc/requirement_specification.md

 # Requirement Specification

 # 1. Introduction
 This document contains the detailed requirement description on the client's behalf, including information regarding the client's current business procedures and general standards that the project needs to meet.
-The client, an electrical retail store in Eger, Hungary commissioned the 'Impact Zone' development company to produce an e-commerce platform for the client in which they are able to adapt onto their business.
+The client, an electrical retail store in Eger, Hungary commissioned the 'Impact Zone' development company to produce an e-commerce platform for the client which they are able to adapt onto their business.

 # 2. Current State
+Our company is a small retail store in Eger, Hungary, where we are selling electronic appliances including computers and computer accessories, TVs, home appliances, etc. We've been in existence for more than 3 years only as a local store, near the city center of Eger, where the customers are able to inspect and purchase from a wide variety of electronic appliances.

 # 3. Scope